Get Right: Composition

 "Get Right" is an upbeat dance and R&B song with jazz and funk influences, which has a duration of three minutes and forty-five seconds (3:45).
 It was written by Richard Harrison, who produced it alongside Cory Rooney.
-Lopez recorded her vocals with Bruce Swedien and Peter Wade Keusch at recording studios in Fort Washington and Long Island.
+Lopez recorded her vocals with Bruce Swedien and Peter Wade Keusch at the Night Flight Studios in Fort Washington and the Poolhouse in Long Island.
 Swedien and Keusch later mixed her vocals at Cove City Sound Studios, Glen Cove.
 The song's hook is based around a sample of Maceo and the Macks' track "Soul Power 74".
 This was a remixed instrumental version of the original James Brown song "Soul Power".
 A honking saxophone line, described as "wild" by The New York Times, is looped over and over again throughout the song which also utilizes the use of repetitive horn rifts.
 The song's beat was noted by Milwaukee Journal Sentinel among other sources to be "infectious".
 Fox News noted the entertainer to be "talk-singing" on the track.

 The song's lyrical premise is about Lopez's invitations towards a potential dancer partner, incorporating themes of dance, sex and alcohol.
 She promises him that "before the night is up we can get right" during the song's chorus.
 She later states "I'm about to fill your cup/So we can get it right".
 In the bridge of "Get Right", the lyrics are identical to Usher's "Ride".
 Lopez sings, "So much we've got to say, but so little time/ And if tonight ain't long enough, don't leave love behind/ (Don't leave this man behind)/ Baby, take my hand".
 On the song's remix, American rapper Fabolous is featured.
 His lyrics include "I ain't Mr. Right, I'm Mr. Right Now".